How to determine when spinal fusion is necessary

 Spinal fusion treatment can be an excellent option for patients who have debilitating spinal conditions that range from degenerative disc disease to scoliosis.
-With that in mind, surgical fusion treatment is generally pursued only in the cases of patients who have found little to no relief after attempting to remedy their situation with conservative treatments.
+With that in mind, surgical fusion treatment is generally pursued only in the cases of patients who have found little to no relief after attempting to remedy their situation with the conservative treatments outlined below.

-In addition to these typical treatments, many patients find relief using alternative forms of therapy, which might include chiropractic sessions, acupuncture or any number of other therapies.
-The efficacy of these approaches is debated within the medical community, but they might still be worth a try.
+In addition to these typical treatments, many patients find relief using alternative forms of therapy, which might include chiropractic sessions, acupuncture, yoga or Pilates.
+The effectiveness of these approaches is debated within the medical community, but they are still worth a try.

 If, after several weeks or months of attempting these conservative treatments, you have seen little to no progress in managing your pain, addressing any weakness or remedying other associated symptoms, your physician might recommend spinal fusion treatment.
 Spinal fusion is designed to address joint movement within the spine that might be contributing to pain, whether it’s caused by conditions such as spondylolisthesis, a collapsed spinal disc, spinal osteoarthritis or degenerative disc disease.

 Fusion treatment, in simple terms, involves removing part of a spinal disc, inserting a bone graft into the empty disc space, then inducing a biological response to grow the bone further.
 The result is a bony fusion between two or more vertebrae.
 Not only can this growth stabilize the spine, but it can provide relief from pain and other symptoms.
 When investigating spinal fusion treatment, it is crucial to examine all the options you have available.